Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: General versions of Stein's method and Stein's bound

 \begin{theorem} Consider a random variable $Y \in \mathbb{D} ^{1,2}$ with its values on $S$ which satisfies that $b(Y)\in L^2(\Omega)$.
 Then, $Y$ has probability distribution $\mu$ if and only if $\mathbf{E}[b(Y)]=0$ and

 \end{theorem}

-The Stein's bounds below for the distance between the law of an arbitrary random variable and the measure $\mu$ are based on the Stein equation (\ref{eq:Stein-general}) and the bounds of $\tilde g _f$ and $\tilde g_f'$ are obtained in Section 3.2 of \cite{KuTu}.
+Stein's bounds below for the distance between the law of an arbitrary random variable and the measure $\mu$ are based on the Stein equation (\ref{eq:Stein-general}) and the bounds of $\tilde g _f$ and $\tilde g_f'$ are obtained in Section 3.2 of \cite{KuTu}.
+Now we state the result in \cite{KuTu} for later use.